kenjennings/Atari-Pet-Frogger/Frogger02/README_V02.md

 # Atari PET FROGGER Version 02

+WORK IN PROGRESS...  (the rest of the text below is copied from Version 02.
+Come back soon for updates).

 PET FROGGER game for Commodore PET 4032 ported to the Atari 8-bit computers

 Video of the game play on YouTube: https://youtu.be/z5lkdjZt3bE    Yes, still no sound in the game.
 (Note that the video shows a bug in the evaluation of current score to high score which has since been fixed in the source.)